Alternate Loss Functions for Classification and Robust Regression Can Improve the Accuracy of Artificial Neural Networks: Comparison of performance on benchmark vision datasets

-We tested both versions of the M-loss and the L-loss with deep neural networks on different benchmark datasets.
-We compared the results with the same experiments performed with cross-entropy loss too.
-We tested these losses on a VGG19 model with Imagenette and CIFAR10 datasets.
-The Adam optimizer with learning rate of 1e-5 was used for training the model.
+The different loss functions were used to train the VGG-19 model \cite{simonyan2015deep} with the CIFAR-10 dataset \cite{krizhevsky2009learning}.
+The CIFAR-10 dataset consists of 60000, 32x32 color images organized into 10 classes, with 6000 images per class.
+There are 50000 training images and 10000 test images.The Adam optimizer with learning rate of 1e-5 was used.
 The model was trained on a Google Colab environment with 50 epochs and 100 steps per epoch.
-We compared the results among five loss functions - i) Cross Entropy loss, ii) L-loss, iii) M-loss, iv) Full L-loss, and v) Full M-loss.
-The training and test accuracy values for these five loss functions are shown in Table~\ref{table1}.
+Five loss functions - i) Cross Entropy loss, ii) L loss, iii) M-loss, iv) Full L loss, and v) Full M-loss were considered.
+The training and test accuracy values for these five loss functions are shown in Table \ref{table1}.

+Figures \ref{acc1} and \ref{loss1} show the progression of training with different loss functions.
+It is observed that the full L loss outperforms all other loss functions.